bahrus/xtal-sip/README.md

 ```

 1. When element my-element-1 is encountered in the same ShadowDOM realm as shadowDOMPeerElement, then:
-    1. If the first element of the array is defined, and if a corresponding link can be found (after waiting for an xtal-sip tag to appear somewhere), then the href from the link tag is loaded using import(...).
+    1. If the first element of the array is defined, and if a corresponding link tag can be found (after waiting for an xtal-sip tag to appear somewhere), then the href from the link tag is loaded using import(...).
     2. If 1.i above fails or the first element is undefined, try evaluating the second element of the array.
     3. If 1.i and 1.ii fail or aren't defined, do an import() of the third element of the array.